fluxnetart/fluxnetart.github.io/_posts/2025-05-18-video-mandala.md

   <figcaption>A moment of connecting to nature in Central Amsterdam, in the Sun Tunnels, Utah, and in the Flatirons, Colorado. </figcaption>
 </figure>

-“<i>There are many ways of understanding what reality is and some ways of experiencing the Universe have the potential to open up both more aliveness and more peace.
-Experiencing yourself as an intrinsic part of the unfolding Universe, and feeling the benevolence and beauty in that unfolding, is a way of feeling nourished and supported, while also expanding your remit of care towards the worlds and others.” </i> – Rosa Lewis

-<b>We are inviting everyone to embrace the feeling of being a part of the biosphere.</b>
+<h4>We are inviting everyone to embrace the feeling of being a part of the biosphere.</h4>
 Individually and collectively stitching together moments of presence and connection to the ecosystem can create a quiet revolution that both inspires and resources people.

 We invite you to connect to nature in a contemplative way and capture a short video clip of your experience to submit to the project.
 Your contemplation could be a walk, a sitting meditation or something more interactive.
 It could include some singing, spoken words, the sounds of nature, or be in silence.
 The purpose is for you to be present and feel a sense of belonging in the biosphere, in a way that is supportive, evocative, playful or inspiring for you in some way.